 The Trustee is therefore committed to understanding its exposure and responding to material climate change risks and opportunities and has undertaken significant research and work to establish a plan to help manage this risk in our investment portfolios.
-This includes incorporating climate change risk into the consideration of the Investment Funds investments across asset classes, as relevant.
+This includes incorporating climate change risk into the consideration of Fund investments across asset classes, as relevant.

-The Aware Super Group's overarching commitment is to support an orderly and equitable transition to net zero greenhouse gas (GHG) emissions through its investment activities, stewardship and advocacy.
+Aware Super's overarching commitment is to support an orderly and equitable transition to net zero greenhouse gas (GHG) emissions through its investment activities, stewardship and advocacy.
 Our underlying targets to support this commitment are to: